microsoft/winget-pkgs/doc/manifest/schema/1.1.0/installer.md

   **Optional Field**

-  This key represents any known architectures a package is known not to be compatible with.
+  This key represents any architectures a package is known not to be compatible with.
 Generally, this is associated with emulation modes.
 </details>

 <details>